You burst in through the front door on a Friday night and get hit in the face with the delicious smell of a freshly baked pizza and brownies.

-- Low blood glucose levels effected ego depletion negatively.
+- Low blood glucose levels affected ego depletion negatively.

-Given the fact, willpower is a limited resource.
+Given the fact that willpower is a limited resource,

-It makes sense to elevate your food environment and improve it by removing unhelpful food choices that are contradictory to your end goal or not putting yourself there in the first place.
+it makes sense to elevate your food environment and improve it by either removing unhelpful food choices that are contradictory to your end goal or simply not putting yourself there in the first place.